 Appropriate Skills and Experience of the Directors

-As noted above, the board currently comprises of four directors, three of which are considered executive directors and one is the interim chairman who is considered an independent non-executive director.
-Search processes are in place and well advanced to recruit two further independent non-executive directors, one of which will become the new Chairman.
+As noted above, the board currently comprises of five directors, three of which are considered executive directors and two who are considered independent non-executive directors, including the interim Chairman.
+Search processes are in place and well advanced to recruit an additional independent non-executive director, who will become the new Chairman.
 The Board then will consist of six Directors and, in addition, the Company employs the Group Financial Controller to act as the Company Secretary.

-The Company believes that once the recruitment of two further non-executive directors is complete, the balance of skills on the Board and the board committees, will reflect an appropriate balance of skills necessary to address the financial, commercial, technical, HR/remuneration, risk management, public market governance and investor relations requirements for the Group, across the geographies we operate in and we plan to operate in.
+The Company believes that once the recruitment of the non-executive Chairman is complete, the balance of skills on the Board and the board committees will reflect an appropriate balance of skills necessary to address the financial, commercial, technical, HR/remuneration, risk management, public market governance and investor relations requirements for the Group, across the geographies we operate in and we plan to operate in.
 The Board recognises that it currently has limited diversity, but this is being addressed in the current board recruitment process.

 The current board skills and experience is summarised below.

 James joined Cabot Energy in July 2018 as interim non – executive chairman.
 James has over 35 years of international business, finance, accounting and commercial experience.
 His career included senior roles at Ambit Energy Corporation, Viking services Ltd, Energy World Corporation, Equus Petroleum, Atlantic Energy, East West Petroleum, Dana Gas and BP.
 James currently serves as an independent non-executive director and audit committee chair for Lamprell Plc, PICO International Petroleum and Cheiron Petroleum Corporation.
 James is a Chartered Accountant having qualified with EY.

 Chief Financial Officer